 Troubleshooting: If you cannot see the Search Events field in the toolbar, click on the right side of the toolbar.

 The options selected in this box change how the search is executed.
-The default search mode is to use the search indexes for text keywords within meta and raw.
+The default search mode is to search indexes for indexed metadata and raw data only.

 The following table describes the Investigation search options.